Charckle/lotrx/README.md

 	- thunder
 	- night/day
 - shaders shaders shaders
+- make filled moat be covered with dirt tiles, when the moat is removed
 - make trees react to the wind, make them an object and movable
 	- assign a value to the tiles, and the at the start of the game, just add tree objects
 - make dynamic water with whaders or smtg, make it look like in monkey island 3